chavezvic/IPUP/Module 4b/README.md

   - `TypeError` when using incorrect data types
 - Exception handling (`try` and `except`) prevents crashes and provides user-friendly error messages.
 - Debugging techniques include adding print statements and testing small parts of code at a time.

+### Try It Yourself
+Create a dictionary representing three network devices (hostname, IP, type).
+Print each key-value pair using a loop.